 There is a large variety of options available when considering whitening your teeth.
-There are: homemade options, toothpaste options, over the counter options, gum options, prescribed dental kits for home, and whitening options in our office under the direction of Dr. Charles Michael or Dr. Charles Spalding.
+There are: homemade options, toothpaste options, over the counter options, gum options, prescribed dental kits for home, and whitening options in our office under the direction of Dr. Charles Spalding or Dr. Shannon Spalding.

 There are pros and cons to all of these options, the biggest question you need to decide is, what it is you are trying to achieve?
 For some patients, they may decide that cost is a factor, and they are happy to have limited results.

 For other patients, they may decide that they don't mind paying more to get the results they want.
 Having your teeth whitened by a dentist is more expensive, but is done in a controlled environment, decreasing your chance of burning the soft tissues, and guaranteeing notably whiter teeth.

 The active ingredient in most whitening options is peroxide.
 When bought in a form that is not prescribed by a doctor, the percentage of peroxide is very limited.
 Compare the store products, the peroxide bought in a store will be under 5%.
 That's because peroxide can have the severe adverse reaction of burning your soft gum tissue, so anything more powerful than that needs to be done under the direction of a doctor.

 Our enamel is made up of hydroxyapatite crystals, making it porous and vulnerable to staining agents.
 While deep stains are harmless, many people find them unattractive.
 These stains usually cannot be removed with a toothbrush and toothpaste.
 Instead, we recommend the whitening process.